-First, we will formally evaluate the groupware heuristics as a discount usability methodology.
-The number of usability problems uncovered during our inspection is not truly indicative of a typical practitioner since we are intimately familiar with the groupware heuristics.
-As a next step, outside evaluators will inspect and evaluate a real-time shared workspace application with the groupware heuristics.
+Of course, the above evaluation is not enough to validate our groupware heuristics as a discount usability methodology.
+The number of usability problems uncovered during our inspection is not truly indicative of a typical practitioner since we (as evaluators) are intimately familiar with the groupware heuristics.
+Consequently, we are now planning a formal evaluation.
+Outside evaluators will inspect several realtime shared workspace applications using the groupware heuristics.
 The aim is to assess the ability of usability specialists to learn and apply the groupware heuristics by analyzing the quantity of problems detected by each evaluator.
-Ideally, each evaluator will uncover a large proportion of the problems; however, even Nielsen found that the average performance of individual evaluators to be modest [24].
+Ideally, each evaluator will uncover a large relative proportion of all problems found by all evaluators; however, even Nielsen found that the average performance of individual evaluators to be modest [25].
 Thus we look to define the average proportion of usability problems found as a function of the number of evaluators performing the heuristic evaluation.
 As with conventional HE, we hope that only a small number of evaluators (about 3) are required to find a reasonably high proportion of the problems.
 This would allow the technique to remain low cost in terms of resources.